ADDRESSING CLIENTS’ NEEDS DURING THE COVID-19 PANDEMIC

 - Hearing notices are not translated for people with LEP;

-- Hearing notices tell tenants to call the clerk’s office to receive information about how to participate in a remote hearing, but when tenants call the clerk’s office they hear a recording directing them to call another phone number that is not always answered;
+- Hearing notices tell tenants to call or text the clerk’s office to receive information about how to participate in a remote hearing, but when tenants call or text the clerk’s office they hear a recording directing them to call or text another phone number that is not always answered;

 - Tenants who receive notice of the hearing do not understand that they must give the court their email address to receive access to the hearing;